irudayambics/works/PRPs/04-reminders-notifications.md

 - [ ] Scheduling a reminder inserts exactly one pending record per `(todoId, leadMinutes)` combination.
 - [ ] Reminders compute `scheduledAt` using SG timezone helpers and store UTC ISO values.
 - [ ] Cancelling or deleting a todo cascades to cancel its pending reminders.
+- [ ] Attempting to schedule a reminder for a todo due within the next minute returns `E_VALIDATION` and surfaces inline feedback.

 ### Reminder Dispatch